 4.5.9.2.2 Service information entities

-The SIC and SIR are used to exchange information (e.g. a service name) between higher layer entities above both the STAs.
+The SIC and SIR are used to exchange service information (e.g. a service name) between higher layer entities above both the STAs.
 The PAD procedures operate between the SIC and SIR.

 Instruction to Editor: